microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Enums.md

 // Using the enum as a parameter function walk(dir: EDirection) {}

-// It requires an extra line to pull out the keys type Direction = typeof ODirection[keyof typeof ODirection];
+// It requires an extra line to pull out the values type Direction = typeof ODirection[keyof typeof ODirection];
 function run(dir: Direction) {}